 Unity changes a lot and code that works in one version may not work the same way in a different version.
 In practice, changing engine versions can be a risky enterprise.

 Here’s an example, imagine you created a well-received game using version 2018.2.5.
-The community has discovered an exploit and has requested a fix.
+You discover that the community discovered an exploit and has requested a fix.
 You haven’t touched that project in over five years and lots have changed with Unity since then.
-Opening the project to the current Unity version is out of the question.
+Opening the project in the current Unity version is out of the question.
 Unity will first update the project to the current version, possibly breaking things.
 The code that worked five years ago will need to be retested and fixed.
 It could take months to do all of this.

 Installing the Unity Editor